jackfoxy/urQL/docs/ref-ch03-query.md

   ]
 ```
 `JOIN` Inner join returns all matching pairs of rows.
-`LEFT JOIN` Left inner join returns all rows from the left table not meeting the join condition long with all matching pairs of rows.
-Missing columns from the right table are `~` (null) filled.
+`LEFT JOIN` Left outer join returns all rows from the left table not meeting the join condition long with all matching pairs of rows.
+Missing columns from the right table are `NULL` filled.
-`RIGHT JOIN` Right inner join returns all rows from the right table not meeting the join condition long with all matching pairs of rows.
-Missing columns from the left table are `~` (null) filled.
+`RIGHT JOIN` Right outer join returns all rows from the right table not meeting the join condition long with all matching pairs of rows.
+Missing columns from the left table are `NULL` filled.
 `OUTER JOIN` Full outer join returns all rows from both tablea not meeting the join condition long with all matching pairs of rows.
-Missing columns are `~` (null) filled.
+Missing columns are `NULL` filled.
 `CROSS JOIN` Cross join is a cartesian join of two tables.

 Cross database joins are allowed, but not cross ship joins.